dudifrid/encryptor/encryptor/README.txt

+To run the program, you should run the class Main.

+The program contains a lot of menus.
+To choose an option from the menu, you should input the serial number of this option (written in its left).

 The testers are run using TestRunner (this class contains a main method that should be run as usual).
 Running the testers and\or the suite (JunitTestSuite) by themselves may lead to a failure test.
 The failure occurs when running the class MarshallingTest is run not via TestRunner, since it consists